rancher/api-spec/specification.md

 - Forms ([multipart/form-data](http://tools.ietf.org/html/rfc2388) and [application/x-www-form-urlencoded](http://www.w3.org/TR/html401/interact/forms.html#form-content-type)) for requests.
   - These are needed for the [HTML UI](#html-ui) and are easy to create with browsers and command-line tools like cURL.

 Services MAY support other representations that make sense for the particular application.
-These will be defined in the service docuemtnation which a client can specifify by sending the value in the <code>Accept</code> header of the request.
+These will be defined in the service docuemtnation which a client can specifify by sending the value in the `Accept` header of the request.

-The representation is returned in the <code>Content-Type</code> header of the response.
+The representation is returned in the `Content-Type` header of the response.

 ## Dates ##
 Dates MUST be represented as an [ISO-8601](http://www.w3.org/TR/NOTE-datetime) formatted string.